Bonnie and Clyde: Death car

-Primm Valley Resort in Primm, Nevada alongside Interstate 15.
+Primm Valley Resort in Primm, Nevada.

-Barrow's enthusiasm for cars was evident in a letter he wrote from Tulsa, Oklahoma on April 10, 1934, to Henry Ford: "While I still have got breath in my lungs I will tell you what a dandy car you make.
+Barrow's enthusiasm for cars was evident in a letter he wrote from Tulsa, Oklahoma, on April 10, 1934, to Henry Ford: "While I still have got breath in my lungs I will tell you what a dandy car you make.
 I have drove Fords exclusively when I could get away with one.
 For sustained speed and freedom from trouble the Ford has got every other car skinned and even if my business hasn't been strictly legal it don't hurt anything to tell you what a fine car you got in the V-8."
 There are some doubts as to the authenticity of the letter.